codeout/inet-henge/README.md

 </html>
 ```

 inet-henge.js renders your network diagram as SVG within ```<div id="diagram"></div>```.
-In this example the diagram also displays metadata labelled ```'interface'``` which defined in JSON data.
+In the example above the diagram also displays metadata labelled ```'interface'``` which defined in JSON data.

 ![Shownet2016 example](example/images/shownet.png)

 ### Node Group

-Nodes can be grouped when a regular expression for node name is specified to determine which node belongs to which group.
+Nodes get rendered in groups when you specify which node belongs to which group by regular expression.

 When the first three characters describe POP name, you can group nodes by doing this: